Last updated on 2026-02-02

 - Metal Fabricator: Involves cutting, shaping, and assembling metal components to create structures and products.

-- Welding Inspector: Ensures that welding work meets industry standards and specifications, conducting inspections and quality control.
+- Welding Inspector: Ensures that welding work meets industry standards and specifications, conducting inspections and tests.

-- Welding Technician: Assists in the design and implementation of welding processes, often working alongside engineers and fabricators.
+- Welding Technician: Assists engineers in designing and implementing welding processes, focusing on efficiency and safety.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.